intel/intel-extension-for-tensorflow/docs/guide/OpenXLA_Support_on_GPU.md

-# OpenXLA Support on GPU
+# OpenXLA Support on GPU via PJRT
 This guide introduces the overview of OpenXLA high level integration structure, and demonstrates how to build Intel® Extension for TensorFlow* and run JAX example with OpenXLA.

 ## 1. Overview